owengregson/redwash/README.md

 # redwash
-A Python troll script that locks the users screen and jumpscares them.
+A Python (for Windows) troll script that locks the user's computer and jumpscares them.
+Does not require UAC.